Haydar Bey Kosk

 Argincik (Kayseri) Turkey

-The L-shaped plan comprises an offset entry room, with a tower-like entry room containing steps leading up to a roof terrace.
+The L-shaped plan comprises an offset entry, with a tower-like entry room containing steps leading up to a roof terrace.
 The staircase comprises an intricate stone landing carved in the shape of a radiating fan.
-The tower room gives onto a large middle room, the western hall.
-There are 2 rooms on the east side and 4 rooms on the the west side, entered by small doors with carved architraves.
-It resembles a small castle, but the sober decoration and the peaceful setting lend it a more a intimate nature.
+The tower room gives onto a large central hall.
+There are 2 rooms on the east side and 4 rooms on the west side, entered by small doors with carved architraves.
+The kiosk resembles a small castle, but the sober decoration and the peaceful setting lend it an intimate nature.

 |